nest/nest-simulator/doc/htmldoc/installation/cmake_options.rst

 If either documentation build is toggled to `ON`, you can then run ``make docs`` if you only want to build the docs.

-See also the :ref:`documentation workflow <doc_workflow>` for user and developer docs.
+See also the :ref:`documentation workflow <doc_workflow>` for user facing and technical docs.

 External libraries